sergeykuzmich/digital-moleskine/_posts/2018-01-07-wordpress-plugin-and-theme-development-using-git-only.md

 ## Conclusion

-*Now you have complete setup of automated plugin deployment proccess.*
+*Now you have a complete setup for an automated plugin deployment process.*

 *With this way you don't need to do any SVN specific actions.
 You may just develop plugins and when you're ready to give users a new version just push tag for commit you want to deploy.
 Travis will do all required stuff and after a few minutes you'll see new deployed version on WordPress website.*